cajun-code/game_dev_ruby_book/tic_tac_toe.rst

     #assert_equal board.size, 9
   end

-The reason that i can say, that board.size and the initalizer are invalid and need to be removed if you notice in the last run of the test is that all the other test pass.
+The reason that i can say, that board.size and the initialize are invalid and need to be removed if you notice in the last run of the test is that all the other test pass.
 Which proved that this code was not necessary.
 Lets run the test again just to confirm: